elaragao/Hands-On-Machine-Learning_Aurlien-Geron/Part II - Neural Networks and Deep Learning/Chapter 10 - Introduction to Artificial Neural Networks with Keras/README.md

 ```

-If desired, it is possible to change the names of each Layer, but Keras gives unique names to each one.
+If desired, it is possible to change the names of each layer, but Keras gives unique names to each layer.
+The `get_layer()` method shows the names of the model layers, just as the `get_weight()` method returns the weights, and `set_weight()` allows them to be changed.

+>[!NOTE]
+> The weights are initialized randomly, and the biases can be initialized to zero.
+If you want a different initialization, you can use `kernel_initializeer` for weights or `bias_initializer` for bias.

 <!------------------------------------------------------>